 Dr. David Hessl is currently the director of the Translational Psychophysiology and Assessment Laboratory (T-PAL).
-His research focuses primarily on genetic, brain, environmental and neuroendocrine factors affecting cognition and behavior in individuals with fragile X-associated disorders.
-One important focus of the work in T-PAL is to develop and evaluate novel behavioral, cognitive and psychophysiological outcome measures of individuals with neurodevelopmental disorders.
+His research focuses primarily on genetic, brain, environmental and neuroendocrine factors affecting cognition and behavior in individuals with Fragile X-associated disorders.
+One important focus of the work in T-PAL is to develop and evaluate novel behavioral, cognitive and psychophysiological outcome measures of individuals with neurodevelopmental disabilities.
 These measures are designed to be used to detect improvement in functioning within controlled treatment trials.
 Psychophysiological studies have examined abnormalities in social gaze, sensorimotor gating, sympathetic nervous system activity, hypothalamic-pituitary-adrenal axis function, and potentiated startle responses.
-Other recent studies have been aimed at improving aberrant behavior and cognitive measurements in individuals with fragile X syndrome, Down syndrome, autism, intellectual disabilities, and other neurodevelopmental disorders.
-A second major focus of Dr. Hessl’s work is the study of premutation carriers of fragile X. As children these individuals are at increased risk for attention deficit hyperactivity disorder and autism and as older adults they become at risk for a neurodegenerative disease involving tremor, ataxia, and dementia (the fragile X-associated tremor ataxia syndrome, FXTAS).
+Other recent studies have been aimed at improving aberrant behavior and cognitive measurements in individuals with Fragile X syndrome, Down syndrome, autism, intellectual disabilities, and other neurodevelopmental disorders.
+A second major focus of Dr. Hessl’s work is the study of premutation carriers of Fragile X syndrome.
+As children these individuals are at increased risk for attention deficit hyperactivity disorder and autism and as older adults they become at risk for a neurodegenerative disease involving tremor, ataxia, and dementia (the Fragile X-associated tremor ataxia syndrome, FXTAS).
 Dr. Hessl (in collaboration with Dr. Susan Rivera) directs an NIMH-funded project examining the trajectory of changes over time in brain structure, neuropsychology, and neurological/motor functioning in these FMR1 premutation carriers.

 Staff Research Associate